-Recent surveys show that within the next few years, social media will overrun traditional mainstream media as the prime source for information, education, and marketing.
+Recent surveys show social media will soon overrun traditional mainstream media as the prime source for information, entertainment, and marketing.

-Social platforms like Facebook, Twitter, and YouTube are increasing widening their reach and niche to fit huge Fanbase – especially millennial – fast consuming online content.
+Social platforms like Facebook, Twitter, and YouTube are increasingly widening their audience – especially millennial fast consuming online content.
 With no fair play and an industry that is oligopoly in nature, tradition media space is quickly collapsing.

 But not so fast.
-Social media can be a tricky space, especially for fresh entrants.
-Brands that form their following around these platforms must be pragmatic and master the art of social diversification and not algorithms.
+Social media is a tricky space, especially for fresh entrants.
+Brands forming their following around these platforms must be pragmatic and master the art of social diversification and not algorithms.

-As witnessed, many brands have succeeded around social channels; others failed because they didn’t make their strategy right.
-But why?
+As witnessed, many brands have succeeded around social channels.
+Others failed because they didn’t make their strategy right.

 Today’s social media cannot equal what we had a few years back.
-Come to think of it–before you could easily create an account fill out your bio and gain followers–in an instant!
-I remember my first Twitter account I quickly gained over 100 followers on signing up.
+Come to think of it.
+Before, you could easily create an account fill your bio and gain followers–in an instant!
+I remember my first Twitter account I quickly garnered over 100 followers on signing up.
 All by following users who would follow back making no comments, tweeting or liking.

-While this did work before, it may not be the case today as bots, fake accounts, and misleading viral sites took over social platforms hence calling for a revision in rules of play.
+While this worked, it may not now as bots, fake accounts, and misleading viral sites took over social platforms hence calling for a revision in rules of play.

-A change in the level of play meant that brands and user alike must continually evolve/change to remain relevant.
-Without which, you could see your organic traffic or user engagement drop because of algorithm changes, a ban, or account suspension- a common phenomenal publisher have to deal with in recent time.
+A change in the level of play means brands and user must evolve to remain relevant.
+Without, they could see their organic traffic or user engagement drop because of algorithm changes, a ban, or account suspension- a common phenomenal publisher have to deal with in recent times.

 Here is the matter at hand.

-Before social media did support a lot of media content, but with time these companies coordinated their platform to favor more of user engagement.
-It, therefore, forces content producers to settle for less or better still look away!
-And wore unto you if your site traffic relies on a particular platform – your organic reach is numbered!
+Before, social media supported lots of publisher’s content, but as time passed, these platforms orchestrated their algorithms against external media sources.
+It therefore forces content producers to settle for less or better, look away.
+And wore unto you if your site traffic relies on a particular platform – your reach is numbered!

-Again if you are a publisher whose content approach is sole around social media – you may not survive for long.
+Again if you are a publisher whose content approach is sole around social media – you may not survive long.
 Why?
-To better explain myself, I have introduced two case study below on why social media must not be your sole content plan.
+For more explanation, I have introduced two case study below why social media must not be your sole content plan.

 Case study one: LittleThings

-We know of LittleThings.
-Right?
-The not so viral platform allowed users to share collections of videos, picture, and DIY projects.
-We also know of its unfortunate trending from grace to grass after Facebook’s change in news feed algorithm generated a 75% dip in its organic look.
+We know of LittleThings, Right?
+The not so viral platform encouraged users to share collections of videos, picture, and DIY projects.
+We also know of its unfortunate trend from grace to grass after Facebook’s change in news feed algorithm generated a 75% dip in its organic look.

 You may wonder how this happened for such a thoughtful platform.
 It seemed to have its strategy right.
 Well, the content makers made one grave mistake.
 Capitalized on the social giant news feed platform such that over 60 million of its monthly unique visitors originated from the Facebook universe.

-On top of it all when Facebook give viral content priority allowing video clips to populate its platform.
-LittleThing was not left out.
+Additionally, when Facebook give viral content priority allowing video clips to populate its platform.
+LittleThing was not left.
 The company jumped on the bandwagon of viral content producers.

 But what’s with Facebook Algorithm change?

-Facebook’s news feed is now more of an engagement platform unlike before where it was bleeding of viral content.
-News from brands is no-longer highly prioritize.
-The algorithm only considers content that invites comments, opinions, engage an audience in groups, ask subscribers to follow, and raise your advertising cost.
-Something unheard of before.
+Unlike before where Facebook newsfeed was bleeding of viral content from content producers.
+The algorithms now consider content which invites comments, opinions, engage an audience in groups, ask subscribers to follow, and raise your advertising cost.
+Something unheard.

-This points out why LittleThings experienced an immense drop in traffic.
-Their content was often a click bait and not sharable as algorithms required.
+This points out why LittleThings experienced large traffic drop.
+Their content was often a click bait and not sharable as algorithms demanded.

 Case study two: Infowars

-Here is an individual who made his strategy correct!
+Here is an individual who made his strategy right!
 Or not so.
-Controversial theorist, Alex Jones Infowars website, might be on the receiving end because of a media backlash and a ban/suspension from social media platforms.
+Controversial theorist, Alex Jones Infowars website, might be on the receiving end because of media backlash and a ban from social media platforms.
 But that hasn’t stopped him from reaching more people and his site experiencing increased organic traffic.

 Here is why you should not make social media your sole content strategy.

-Publishers must understand that social media platforms run on an algorithm and hardly human input.
+Publishers must understand social media platforms run on algorithms and hardly human input.

-As news climate and social audience shifts, media firms are continually working on creating algorithms that support more user interaction, likes, and engagement on their platform and not publishers.
+As news climate and social audience shifts, social platforms are working on creating algorithms that support more user interaction, likes, and engagement on their platform and not on publishers.

 Look at Inforwars case.
-YouTube and Facebook were primarily responsible for sending a massive audience to the right-wing theorist site.
-They hoisted these content on their platform, served them before our eye and those who never wanted to look them.
-But did they made money from it?
+YouTube and Facebook were primarily responsible for the right-wing theorist site traffic.
+They hosted these content on their platform, served them before our eye and those who never wanted to look.
+But did they make money from them?
+You can tell.

-However, when the status changed, and the content became politically polarized because of a significant shift in fan base; violation came into question.
-And a ban/suspension followed which impacted on Inforwars overall traffic from the social circle.
-But since Inforwars didn’t have social media as its exclusive marketing and content strategy, it held off despite all the censorship and media backlash.
+However, when status changed, and the content became politically polarized because of a significant shift in fan base; issue of violation came into question.
+And a ban followed which impacted on Infowars overall traffic from the social circle.
+But since Infowars didn’t have social media as its exclusive marketing and content strategy, it is surviving despite all censorship and media backlash.

 Similar to LittleThings.
-Like Inforwars, LittleThings served content which was best suited to Facebook algorithms and social media platforms.
-Relevance, freshness, and new just what algorithms love.
-And more captivating to a charged community.
-But without a human moderator, things ran out-of-place during the elections as viral content dominated social media platforms.
-Since they depended on Facebook for their overall traffic, a reform in the social media algorithm prompted a bearish performance.
+Like Infowars, LittleThings served content which was best suited to Facebook algorithms and social media platforms.
+Relevance, freshness, and new – just what algorithms love – and more captivating to a charged community.
+But without a human moderator, things ran out-of-place during the elections as viral content dominated social platforms.
+Since they depended on Facebook for their entire traffic, a reform in the social media algorithm prompted a bearish performance.

-LittleThing is a case of a company that didn’t get their social media strategy right.
+LittleThing is a case of a company that didn’t get their social strategy right.

-Publishers should rather not fight to understand social media algorithms and what ignites social users.
-The need to diversify and build an audience around your platform is key to the continuity of web traffic from the social realm as much as producing quality content.
+Publishers should not fight to understand social media algorithms and what ignites social users.
+The need to diversify and build an audience around own platform is key to continuity of web traffic from the social realm as much as producing quality content.

-LittleThings may already have gone through some changes since its acquisition by Rock Media.
+LittleThings may have changed a lot since its acquisition by Rock Media.
 But they did themselves the damage.
-A constant and unpredictable change in algorithms calls for a break in over-dependence on social media for organic search.
+A constant and unpredictable change in algorithms calls for a break in over-dependence on social media for organic traffic.
 It requires content producers to look at the targeted audience, carefully craft a strategy and diversification with Google search and other platforms.